Dynamic-Photo HDR Alternative

 Aurora HDR: an Alternative

 Aurora HDR boasts of a whole lot of fantastic features, toolsets, and options that make it incredibly the best High Dynamic Range imaging app for Mac users.
-Aurora is a joint project of Macphun and the world’s renowned HDR photographer, Trey Ratcliff.
+Aurora is a joint project of Skylum and the world’s renowned HDR photographer, Trey Ratcliff.

 The app functionally and characteristically includes the missing features of other HDR imaging apps and more!